Tythos/domacs/README.md

 - [x] The server world is currently only persistent for the lifetime of the VM; the server program itself can be restarted but if the VM is shut down (as Terraforom will do automatically if the configuration changes, including cloud-init content), the world will be lost; persistent could be added by mounting in a defined storage volume

 - [ ] Right now the droplet runs under root; we should update the cloud-init configuration to disable root access or at least launch the server under a user profile with restricted privileges

+- [ ] Outline and document via new software engineering episode?

+- [ ] Extract server properties to its own template file?